This gluten free cream of mushroom soup is much tastier than anything you could find at even the best grocery stores.

 Many chicken stock and broth brands may have hidden sources of gluten, so always check.

-Sure you can make a vegan mushroom soup that’s dairy free.
-Here's how:
+Yes, you can make a vegan and dairy free cream of mushroom soup

 Butter: Use a vegan buttery spread instead of regular butter.

-Milk, half-and-half or heavy cream: Use a non-dairy milk substitute like unsweetened soy, rice or coconut milk.
+Milk, half-and-half, or heavy cream: Use a non-dairy milk substitute like unsweetened soy milk, rice milk, coconut milk, or coconut cream.
+You can also use unsweetened almond milk if you don't have a nut allergy.

 Broth: Instead of chicken broth, use a vegetable broth or vegetable stock.

-If you're gluten free, make sure you're using a brand that is certified to be gluten free.
+Make sure you're using a brand that is certified as gluten free.

 How to thicken mushroom soup